Steps to Setting Up a Trust Fund

 - Who are the beneficiaries (people receiving the benefit of the trust)?

 - Who will serve as the trustee, or person who will oversee the trust and manage the trust's assets?

 - How will the assets be managed, invested, or treated, including the types, level, and timing of distributions?

 - How long will the trust last before terminating and under what conditions will it cease to operate?

 - Is the trust revocable (can be changed) or irrevocable (cannot be changed)?

-The next step in setting up a trust is going to an attorney in the state in which you want the trust fund domiciled.
-This is an important decision because the state laws used to craft the trust will have a profound influence on the way it is overseen by the courts?
+The next step in setting up a trust is going to an experienced and reputable estate-planning attorney in the state in which you want the trust fund domiciled.
+This is an important decision because the state laws used to craft the trust will have a profound influence on the way it is overseen by the courts.

 Though trust law differs from state to state, it has standardized to some degree over the years.
 Nevertheless, make sure you're choosing intelligently from the outset by talking it over with your qualified advisors.